-The purpose of car liability insurance coverage is to safeguard the owner’s legal liability for physical injury or property damage in case of a mishap that is the fault of the owner.
+The function of car liability insurance coverage is to safeguard the owner’s legal liability for physical injury or home damage in case of a mishap that is the fault of the owner.
 It is controlled by individual states, each with its own set of laws.
 The federal government does not manage this insurance coverage, nor does it require it.

 • Repeatedly offences against traffic laws and collecting points on a driver’s license.

 • At-fault mishaps without insurance coverage.